Tips for taking care of your mental health through COVID-19 and beyond

 - Tell your family, friends, and references that you’re looking for work — they’re on your side, and they can help provide moral support through the job hunt process or keep you in mind if they hear of potential opportunities

-- Look for virtual support from an employment service or career counselor so you don’t feel like you’re alone in your search
+- Look for virtual support from an employment service or career counsellor so you don’t feel like you’re alone in your search

 - Ask a friend or family member if they can help you practice for virtual interviews, as many employers may use these while social distancing rules are in place